oorahduc/php/README.md

     - customfields-server.php           : Custom fields service.
 ```
 ## Manuals
-The code examples are based on our [Integration manual](https://support.adyen.com/index.php?/Knowledgebase/Article/GetAttachment/1301/1287312) and the [API manual](https://support.adyen.com/index.php?/Knowledgebase/Article/GetAttachment/2102/1543852) which provides rich information on how our platform works.
-Please find our manuals on [support.adyen.com](support.adyen.com).
+The code examples are based on our Integration manual and the API manual which provides rich information on how our platform works.
+Please find our manuals on the Developers section at www.adyen.com.

 ## Support
 If you do have any suggestions or questions regarding the code examples please send an e-mail to support@adyen.com.